adam-hilton/tcakiosk101224/content/post/2020/jan/06-heap.md

 ## &nbsp;

+Imogen Heap is a musician who took the idea of movement-tracking gloves even further.

+With her *Mi.Mu Gloves*, she can her control many different parts of the music she’s playing all at once, and all while playing and singing in front of big audiences.

-Imogen Heap’s *Mi.Mu Gloves* let her control the music she’s playing in concerts without touching anything.
-She can make sounds louder, softer, or change their pitch just by moving her hands and fingers in certain ways.
+She can make sounds louder, softer, or change their pitch, how many notes, how far away or close they sound, how crunchy or smooth they are, and on and on.
+She can do lots of these things at the same time by moving her hands and fingers in very specific ways.

-The gloves are filled with sensors that can feel how her hands move, and they talk to a computer that changes the music based on her gestures.